-This situation is obviously hypothetical, but it’s actually a good way to think about how Google AdWords works.
-These ads have a lot of names — Google ads, CPC, PPC, SEM — but for the sake of simplicity we’ll refer to them as AdWords or Google ads.
+This situation is obviously hypothetical, but it’s actually a good way to think about how Google Ads works.
+It’s worth noting that these ads have a lot of names — Google Ads, CPC, PPC, SEM — but for the sake of simplicity we’ll refer to them as Google Ads (formerly known as Adwords).

 How Exactly do Google Ads Work?

 As the name suggests, the ads you see at the top of Google search results are just that: ads.
-Businesses that want to advertise with Google choose a list of closely-related keywords to bid on—yes, bid.
-Just like in a silent auction.
+Businesses that want to advertise with Google choose a list of closely-related keywords to bid on—yes, bid, just like in a silent auction.
 But in this case, advertisers choose how much they’re willing to bid on each individual keyword.
-Then every time a user searches for that keyword, Google analyzes the different bids from each advertiser and determines which ads “win” and can be shown at the top of search engine results.
+Then, every time a user searches for that keyword, Google analyzes the different bids from each advertiser and determines which ads “win” (based on the amount of the bid and their quality score, which helps determine which sites present users with the most relevant information) and can be shown at the top of search engine results.
+There are also lots of other places you can run similar ads, including Facebook, LinkedIn, YouTube, and more.
+Part of running an ads campaign is finding out what other online advertising platforms are out there and which one is right for you.

-There are a lot of strengths when it comes to Google AdWords, but there are two that stand out:
+There are a lot of strengths when it comes to Google Ads, but there are two that stand out:

 - The ability to control who sees your ads (based on geographic location, bidding on specific keywords, etc.), and